coredao-org/CoreDAO-Docs/docs/Dev-Guide/hardhat.md

 ## Further Reading

-For detailed instructions on using HardHat and plugins such as `ethers.js`, please visit[ HardHat's official website](https://hardhat.org/docs).
+For detailed instructions on using Hardhat and plugins such as `ethers.js`, please visit[ Hardhat's official website](https://hardhat.org/docs).